-There's so many things to do with kids in Toronto, from kid-friendly museums, galleries and Toronto attractions to amusement parks.
+There are so many things to do with kids in Toronto, from kid-friendly museums, galleries and Toronto attractions to amusement parks.
 If you are bringing children to Toronto, here are some tried and true ways to keep them entertained.

 Photo Courtesy Tourism Toronto

 Humans like to climb to the top of tall things - it's in our nature.

 So humans visiting Toronto may like to get a bird's eye view of the city and surrounding area from the top of the CN Tower.
 At 1,815 feet, the CN Tower is the tallest free standing structure in the world and located in downtown Toronto.